How to Test Your Smoke and Carbon Monoxide Detectors

 • Remember, spraying in excess at close range of an alarm might affect its sensitivity permanently.

-• UL rated cans of smoke can also be purchased to test devices.
+• UL-rated cans of smoke can also be purchased to test devices.

-To test a carbon monoxide detector, hold down the “test” button until you hear two beeps sound off.
-Once you hear these beeps, release your finger off the test button.
-Repeat this process, but this time hold down the test button until you hear four beeps.
+3. Repeat this process but hold the test button until you hear four beeps.
 If you hear four beeps, you know that a signal was sent to your monitoring station.

-• Don’t allow dust or debris to settle into devices or they’ll work improperly.
+• Don’t allow dust or debris to settle into devices, or they’ll work improperly.

-• Even if the unit’s lights are on signaling that they have power, you should still test the devices.
+• Even if the unit’s lights are signaling that they have power, you should still test the devices.

 • Wear ear protection when standing next to alarms when testing.
 They are very loud.